-CAFR’s Nominating Committee is charged with developing a slate of candidates for the Board of Directors election that represents the diversity of membership categories and geography of Colorado’s recycling, composting, and waste-diversion community.
-The diversity represented by the existing directors who will continue to serve in 2016 and the candidates you will be voting for next month is represented in this table.
-We encourage all members to get involved and make sure your organization and region are well-represented in CAFR’s activities and that CAFR is helping to meet your needs.
+CAFR’s Nominating Committee is tasked with assembling a slate of candidates for the Board of Directors election.
+While developing the slate of candidates the nominating committee ensures that the diversity of membership categories and geography of CAFR’s membership is represented.
+We encourage all members to get involved and vote and make sure your organization and region are well-represented in CAFR’s activities and that CAFR helps meet your needs.

-In November, eligible CAFR members will elect five (5) candidates to serve on the Board of Directors for a three-year term (2016-2018, ending December 2018).
-Questions about the slate of candidates or the selection process can be directed to Laurie Batchelder Adams, Nominating Committee Chair.
+In November, eligible CAFR members will elect five (5) candidates to serve on the Board of Directors for a three-year term (2018-2020).
+Questions about the slate of candidates or the selection process can be directed to Beth Lenz or Cliff Henry, Nominating Committee members.

 Meet the Candidates

 Geoff Davis is currently the Warehouse Manager for Clear Intentions, a Denver-based company that offers glass recycling services and recycled glass products to a broad range of industries.

 Geoff has been an active member with CAFR for over four years and is deeply committed to the organization’s vision and mission.
 He is an active member of the Education and Outreach and Membership committees.
 Geoff has been an honorary board member for the last few years and became an active board member in March of 2017.
 Geoff offers a unique perspective to the board having worked in both the recycling and the nonprofit sector.